Road Ends WWOOF/Help Xchange

 Martin Wesley-Smith

 We also put on concerts, film nights etc, mainly to raise money for projects in East Timor through local group The Kangaroo Valley-Remexio Partnership.
-One coming up is The Sixth Annual Kangaroo Valley Buster Keaton Silent Movie Festival (for information on last year's festival, click here); last year saw a concert by soprano Annalisa Kerrigan, with Jennifer Hoy (violin) and Genevieve Lang (harp) (details here).
-Last January we put on SHE (Seven Harp Ensemble): seven women playing seven concert harps.
+2010 saw The Eighth Annual Kangaroo Valley Buster Keaton Silent Movie Festival (for information on the previous year's festival, click here); 2006 saw a concert by soprano Annalisa Kerrigan, with Jennifer Hoy (violin) and Genevieve Lang (harp) (details here).
+In January 2008 we put on SHE (Seven Harp Ensemble): seven women playing seven concert harps.
 Between these and other projects we look after the beautiful property on which we are privileged to live.
+See the printed program of a 2013 concert/film night here.

 top